 Maintaining and supporting products that are intended to operate for many years must be carefully considered.
 The LoRaWAN protocol includes provision for firmware updates over the air (FUOTA) allowing devices to receive software updates over their lifetime.

-Why wait when LoRa Technology can solve your real world IoT challenges today?
-Please Join the LoRa Community to contact the Semtech team with your IoT challenges – we look forward to hearing from you.
+Please visit the LoRa Developer Portal to explore technical documentation, engage in our forum, shop for LoRa-based products and services, and contact the Semtech team with your IoT challenges – we look forward to hearing from you.